 If you’re looking for a local restaurant with a full menu and wait service, yet still offers a decent price, Chinson's Grill Shack on Leeward Highway is a great spot.

 The menu includes some great BBQ and jerk dishes, as well as a great compliment of other options.
 The restaurant overlooks the highway, which, being on the island of Provo, is a little more interesting than it sounds.

 A great meal with a drink can be had for under $20 per person.

 One of the best hidden lunch options in the Grace Bay area is Tiny's Restaurant, a takeout restaurant located at Miss Moonies convenience store near Leeward Highway.
-This establishment offers a wide selection of local and regional Caribbean favourites that are ready to eat, including jerk, BBQ, fried, and baked chicken, ribs, stews and soups, fish, peas n’ rice, salad, and many side options.
+This establishment offers a wide selection of local and regional Caribbean favorites that are ready to eat, including jerk, BBQ, fried, and baked chicken, ribs, stews and soups, fish, peas n’ rice, salad, and many side options.